WinDroidEmulation/WinNative-Nightly/README.md

   - Here is a tutorial from the Do ZeroKimchi channel on how to use Winlator Bionic:
     [](https://youtu.be/EJDWZUGF9sk)
   - If you are using an `x86_64` container and experiencing performance issues, try changing the Box86/Box64 preset to **Performance** in Container Settings -\> Advanced Tab.
-  - If you are using an `Arm64EC` container, try swapping between different FEX-Emu versions in the container settings for better compatibility or performance.
+  - If you are using an `Arm64EC` container, try swapping between different FEXCore versions (2505,2507 etc) in the container settings for better compatibility or performance.
   - For applications that use .NET Framework, try installing Wine Mono found in Start Menu -\> System Tools.
   - If some older games don't open, try adding the environment variable MESA\_EXTENSION\_MAX\_YEAR=2003 in Container Settings -\> Environment Variables.
   - Try running the games using the shortcut on the Winlator home screen, there you can define individual settings for each game.